0xJacky/nginx-ui/docs/guide/config-server.md

 - Type: `string`
 - Suggestion: `https://ghproxy.com/`

-For users in mainland China who may experience difficulties downloading resources from Github, this option allows them to set a proxy for github.com to improve accessibility.
+For users who may experience difficulties downloading resources from Github (such as in mainland China), this option allows them to set a proxy for github.com to improve accessibility.